Biodiversity, part 1: our impact on biodiversity

 Of course, trying to understand the impact on ‘nature’ by counting species is a simplification.
 ‘Nature’ is a concept with so many aspects that it is difficult, or even impossible, to express it as a single parameter.
 However, when we started the development of the Eco-indicator 95 method, we agreed with those who said it is impossible to measure nature, but we also agreed with those who maintained that it is necessary to try.
 Without an indicator, we cannot assess the impacts of what we do.
 We do not claim that this metric is perfect, but at least it is workable.

 In the next two articles, we will clarify how we relate the impact of climate change and land use to biodiversity.
-This will allow you to form your own opinion: are you in the group that thinks measuring nature is impossible?
+This will allow you to form your own opinion: are you in a group that thinks measuring nature is impossible?
 Or the group that thinks that some measurement, even if imperfect, is possible and necessary?
 We need both groups to foster the dialogue.

 Read the full three-folded series on biodiversity by Mark Goedkoop: